 The restaurant that once had a rude host would have to shut down if I could get some of their staff and cooks infected.
 Plausible deniability means no one gets blamed — just another business sideswiped by the Chinese virus.
 No one cares to do contact tracing because they are depressed and demoralized, which is what authorities want so they can maintain control.

 The mom and pop business where the owner worked 80 hours a week would fail if he got knocked out with the Delta Variant.
 His plan of working all the time was too fragile for this viral load.
-I was feeling wrecked with high fever, sinus pressure, and dizziness.
-My duty was to deliver the payload on target.
+I was feeling wrecked with high fever, sinus pressure, and dizziness, but I heroically pushed on in service to this rare opportunity.
+My duty was to deliver the payload on target while maximally contagious.
 I was taking a risk as a carrier, but needed to remain steadfast and brave so my goal was achieved.

 Individually we can rise to the occasion and show strength when we maximize the possibilities of our personal situation.
 The Second Amendment ensures the right to deploy bioweapons as necessary for our happiness, each according to his abilities and needs.
 In this case, my abilities and needs were full of potential.